-- We will look to further progress development of a woodland area at Oriel y Parc in order to enhance biodiversity at the site while also providing future engagement opportunities with the public through interpretation and a workshop space.
+- At Oriel y Parc we will look to enhance both the picnic area and the woodland area with more trees, plants and hedgerows to increase biodiversity, and provide different types of low impact interpretation to help people engage and learn about biodiversity.
 [S6 Duty Impact] - We will deliver a flexible programme of conservation volunteering and social action opportunities across relevant teams and projects.
 Opportunities provided through the year will be dependent on COVID 19 regulations and associated risk assessments.
 We will monitor take up and trends in this area through: - # volunteer days conservation [S6 Duty Impact] - We will look to recruit and train specialist volunteers to carry out reptile, Marsh Fritillary and Southern Damselfly monitoring.
 [S6 Duty Impact]